refact0r/personal/src/content/blog/gfs/+gfs.md

 ## performance

-A large section of the paper is dedicated to performance benchmarks and evaluation, which will likely have no meaning to you as a reader.
-However, it is safe to say that GFS proved to be impressive in many of its target areas, such as throughput and availability.
+A large section of the paper is dedicated to performance benchmarks and evaluation, which are not very relevant.
+It is safe to say that GFS performed well in target areas such as throughput and availability.

+The example clusters discussed had 100-200TB of total storage, and read rates around 500MB/s.
+To me, this was quite a lot for 2003 (Youtube didn't exist yet!).
+It would be interesting to compare these numbers to modern systems, given the advancements in hardware and increase in scale in the past two decades.

+## conclusion

+The Google File System was an important paper that demonstrated how to build a reliable and efficient distributed file system using commodity hardware, and demonstrated the success of this system at a large scale.
+It powered massive applications such as Google's search engine.
+The design decisions of GFS have influenced many distributed file systems, such as Hadoop Distributed File System (HDFS).
+While GFS itself was replaced by its successor, Colossus, in 2010, its principles continue to be relevant in the field of distributed systems.

+For me, this paper demonstrated the complexity of designing large-scale systems.
+Many of GFS's design decisions seemed counterintuitive at first, but actually served to improve performance or reliability.
+I found it especially interesting how GFS was able to minimize transfers of data between servers while still maintaining consistency and capabilities such as snapshots.
+I don't think I'll be designing a distributed file system anytime soon, but this paper was a great learning experience nonetheless.